olliw42/mLRS/README.md

 | 868/915 MHz | - | 26 km | 42 km
 | 433 MHz/70 cm | - | 55 km | 87 km

 For the 2.4 GHz band, the available range test reports consistently exceed the above estimated ranges (e.g., [8.3 km were reported](https://www.rcgroups.com/forums/showpost.php?p=50964339&postcount=1721) for 2.4 GHz, 50 Hz, 9 dBm (8 mW), which translates to 29 km at 100 mW).
-For the other bands less information is available.
+For the other frequency bands less information is available.
 Note that mLRS supports full diversity, which when enabled has been found to significantly improve performance at lower link budget, i.e., allow to operate at larger ranges.

 ## Hardware ##

-Hardware is a problem currently.
-One might be tempted to think that all the recent commercial ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
+Hardware is still a problem.
+One might be tempted to think that the recent commercial ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
 The ESP's they use simply do not offer the peripherals which are desired for mLRS Tx modules, and STM32's were hence chosen as main platform.
 However, this is not a decission against ESP32, to the contrary: If anyone wants to add ESP32 support for mLRS then please join.

 The code currently supports:
 - Flysky FRM303 transmitter module (2.4 GHz)